- Books, Literature, and Writing

 "Chris!" she said out loud.

 Who said that?
 It sounded so real.
 She heard that, right?
+She did not dream that.
 But the blank stare of the old man sitting across from her was her only answer.
 If he was alarmed by her sudden disorientation, he showed no signs of it.
 He seemed only to be a random stranger, wrapped securely in his own world, totally oblivious to the goings on around him.
 Until he spoke.

 "He lives on in your heart, you know."